Suu Kyi detention extended as protests continue in Myanmar

 YANGON, Myanmar (AP) — Myanmar’s military leaders have extended their detention of deposed leader Aung San Suu Kyi, whose remand was set to expire Monday and whose freedom is a key demand of the crowds of people continuing to protest this month’s military coup.

 Suu Kyi will now be remanded until Feb.
-17, according to Khin Maung Zaw, a lawyer asked by Suu Kyi’s party to represent her.
-He told reporters of the extension outside a court in the capital, Naypyitaw.
+17, when she will likely appear in court by videoconference, according to Khin Maung Zaw, a lawyer asked by Suu Kyi’s party to represent her.
+The Nobel laureate remains under house arrest on a minor charge of possessing unregistered imported walkie-talkies.

-Suu Kyi’s extended detention is likely to further inflame tensions between the military, which seized power in a Feb.
+Suu Kyi’s extended detention is likely to further inflame tensions between the military, which seized power a Feb.
 1 coup, and the protesters who have taken to the streets of cities across the Southeast Asian nation seeking the return of the government they elected.

 Protesters continued to gather across Myanmar on Monday following a night in which authorities cut the country’s internet access and increased the security presence in major cities seeking to curtail demonstrations.